adesmet/json-schema-specificity/README.md

 # json-schema-specificity

-A JavaScript library for comparing JSON Schema specificity.
-This library helps determine if one JSON schema is more specific than another, meaning that any JSON document that would be validated by the extension schema would also be validated by the original schema.
+A JavaScript library for working with JSON Schema specificity.
+This library helps you:
+1. Determine if one JSON schema is more specific than another
+2. Create extension schemas by specifying only the changes you want to make

-## Live Demo
+## Live Demos

-Try out the library with our [interactive demo](https://adesmet.github.io/json-schema-specificity/).
-The demo allows you to input two JSON schemas and instantly see if one is more specific than the other.
+- [Schema Comparison Demo](https://adesmet.github.io/json-schema-specificity/) - Compare two schemas to check if one is more specific than the other
+- [Extension Creator Demo](https://adesmet.github.io/json-schema-specificity/create-extension.html) - Create a more specific schema by providing only the changes you want to make

 ## Installation